How to Choose Color Schemes for Your Kitchen Remodel

 Still not sure where to begin?

-Even with a plan, finding the right colors can be a challenge.
+Even with a plan, finding the right colors can still be a challenge.
 So we’ve got a few more ways to help.
-You can kick things off by finding a model kitchen to use as your inspiration.
-Browse through our gallery to find a few you like.
+Kick things off by identifying a model kitchen to use as your inspiration.
+Browse through our inspiration gallery to find a few you like.
 Then, use our kitchen visualizer tool to try different combinations of colors and materials on a virtual kitchen scene.
 It’s an easy, risk-free way to see how colors work together in a finished space.